1986 VFL grand final: Match summary

-The Hawks jumped out of the blocks early and by early in the second quarter led by 37 points.
+Hawthorn full forward Jason Dunstall kicked the first goal of the match in the second minute after out-marking Bruce Doull.
+Carlton's Wayne Blackwell left the field in the hands of the Blues training staff during the first quarter.
+In their third consecutive grand final, Hawthorn jumped Carlton kicking 5.6 (36) to 1.5 (11) to lead by 25 points at quarter time.
+Their lead was extended during the second quarter, but Carlton were able to cut the margin to 21 points at half time.

 A seven-goal burst by the Hawks in the third quarter sealed their win.
 In the final quarter Hawthorn kicked only one goal but by then the contest was effectively over.
-Hawthorn's Jason Dunstall, who was in just his second VFL season, kicked six goals to help the Hawks to victory, while Gary Buckenara kicked four goals for the Hawks, all of them in the first half of the game.
+Hawthorn's Jason Dunstall, who was in just his second VFL season, kicked six goals to help the Hawks to victory.
+Gary Buckenara, who had missed the 1985 decider, kicked four goals for Hawthorn, all of them in the first half of the game.

 The Norm Smith Medal was awarded to Hawthorn defender Gary Ayres for being judged the best player afield.
 Ayres was playing on Carlton wingman David Rhys-Jones, who had been a match-winner against Hawthorn in the second semi-final.
 Ayres, playing on the wing for the first time in five years, nullified Rhys-Jones and set up many attacking moves for the Hawks.
+Ayres finished the game with 17 kicks, five marks and six handballs.